nocobase/nocobase/docs/en-US/welcome/release/index.md

 - Collection configuration
   - Support for filtering
-  - Support for define title fields
+  - Support for define the title field
   - Support for classification
 - Workflow
   - Fix trigger fetching function